MegAnthonyKeogh/nyt-scrubber/README.md

 ## Setting the Routes
 When I refer to setting up the routes here, I'm referring to the routes on the express/server-side of the application.
 These routes are crucial to helping our application pull data, from the New York Times, and push saved articles to our MongoDB database securely.
 By facilitating our API calls on the server-side, it makes it hard for individuals to find API keys, and other information that could be conneted to a payment source.

+My API routes are set up in two steps.
+On my index.js file that corresponds to the apiroutes.js file in allroutes folder, it says `router.use("/api", apiRoutes)`, and then in the articles,js folder, it states, `router.route('/articles')`.
+This means that to use any of the article routes, you'll have to use the extension /api first.
+So all the routes look like  "/api/article".

 Please note that server.js file is the most important file to this application.
 It's the part of the file that connects both sides (client and server) of the website to work as one fluid application.